 Fertilizer & Water

 While not typically necessary, fertilizers can be used at planting.
-These fertilizers are more important for the development of next year's bulb than they are for the upcoming spring flowers.
+These fertilizers are more important for developing next year's bulb than for the upcoming spring flowers.
 If using fertilizers, apply all-purpose fertilizers, such as a 5-10-5, at the rate of 2 to 3 pounds per 100 square feet and work it thoroughly and deeply into the soil before planting.
-A good organic fertilizer for bulbs is bonemeal with its high phosphorus content.
+A good organic fertilizer for bulbs is bonemeal, with its high phosphorus content.
 Apply 3 to 4 pounds of bonemeal per 100 square feet of area.
 Bone meal is often slower acting and more expensive than the other fertilizers.
-If planting clumps of bulbs, work 1 tablespoon of bonemeal into the bottom of the planting hole.
+If planting individual bulbs, work one tablespoon of bonemeal into the bottom of the planting hole.

 Dealing with Early Emerging Foliage or Flower Buds